-House Flat Discount due after 3 years' tenand (qualifying level) cy 30% 50% Additional discount per year if you have over 5 years' tenancy 1% 2% Discount capped at 70% or max £96,010 (London £127,940) 70% or max £96,010 (London £127,940)
+House Flat Discount due after 3 years' tenancy (qualifying level) 30% 50% Additional discount per year if you have over 5 years' tenancy 1% 2% Discount capped at 70% 70%

 As you can see, even though it's possible to get a healthy discount, there could still be a substantial amount left to pay.
 In this instance, you may need to take out a Right to Buy Mortgage, which you can find out more about on the following pages.